Like the other visualization tools on the ROC Curve tab, profit curves are available for binary classification problems.

 To view the average profit metric:

-- Click Select metrics and choose Average Profit (for Payoff Matrix) (you might need to uncheck a selected metric because the maximum is three).
+Click Select metrics and choose Average Profit (for Payoff Matrix).

 View the average profit in the Metrics pane:

 Profit curve explained¶